-- 18. Invading the student's physical privacy (e.g., walking in on the student in the bathroom). - 19.
-Inviting students to the educator's home. - 20.
-Visiting the student's home. - 21.
+- 18. Invading the student's physical privacy (i.e., walking in on the student in the bathroom). - 19.
+Inviting students to the adult's home. - 20.
+Visiting the student's home alone and/or without parental knowledge or supervision. - 21.
 Asking the student to keep certain things secret from his/her parents.

-Sexually Related Conduct:
+Sexually related conduct:

 - 22. Engaging in sex talk with students (sexual innuendo, sexual banter, or sexual jokes). - 23.
 Talking with a student about sexual topics that are not related to a specific curriculum. - 24.
 Showing pornography to the student. - 25.
-Hugging, kissing, touching, or other affectionate physical contact with a student.
+Hugging, kissing, or other affectionate physical contact with a student.